acmucsd/hide-and-seek-ai/README.md

 Once you have a bot, make sure to go to https://ai.acmucsd.com/ to register an account and upload your bot there!
 Make sure to follow the upload instructions, and see [this](#submission) for help on how to zip your files correctly and upload them.

-If you have issues with writing a bot, uploading a bot, bugs in the engine, feel free to submit an issue to this repository, we will get to them ASAP.
+If you have issues with writing a bot, uploading a bot, bugs in the engine, feel free to submit an issue to this repository or ping us in the #competitions channel on discord we will get to them ASAP.
 There is also a [FAQ](#faq) section here for some common bugs.

 NOTE, Windows is not supported, you have to use WSL, for installation instructions for WSL [go here](https://github.com/KNOXDEV/wsl) (thank you Aaron)